Complications of Mesothelioma

 Many of the complications of pleural mesothelioma are related to the lungs and breathing but may also affect the diaphragm, the heart, and the spine.
 Complications can come from the cancer itself or the treatment.
 They often result from a combination of both.[1][2]

-A fairly common complication for patients with pleural mesothelioma is pleural effusion.
+Pleural effusion is a fairly common complication for patients with pleural mesothelioma.
 Pleural effusion occurs when fluid accumulates in the chest cavity.
 This fluid compresses the lungs, making breathing difficult or even painful.
-Draining accumulated fluid is the only treatment, although the problem will likely recur even with treatment.
-Pain is common with mesothelioma.

 More serious complications may occur as the cancer progresses, including lung collapse.
 Tumors around the lungs can lead to pressure changes and unusual accumulation of air.
 This can ultimately cause a collapse.